Niyathi3011/ImageClassification-ClipModel/README.md

 The CLIP pre-trained model outperforms the other two models on both the test and validation data.
 This suggests that the CLIP model is able to learn more complex relationships between the features and the target variable.

 However, the nearest mean classifier model performs better than the CLIP model on the test data.
 This is likely because the nearest mean classifier model is a simpler model and is therefore less likely to overfit the training data.

-Future work could explore using a larger dataset to train the models and using more sophisticated neural network architectures.

 **Future Work**